hwar042/sftp/README.md

 * Server requires a message from client (can be empty) to establish connection
 * Full access to the server is only possible after a successful login (`!`).
 * The Server will disconnect with an error message (`-`).
-* Disconnection will reset user directory, login authentication and specified files.
+* Disconnection will reset chosen directory, login authentication and specified files.

 ## User and Account Details